155495/gitpgms/README.md

 ```
 *********************************************************
-# Swap 2 Numbers Witout Using a Third Variable
+# Swap 2 Numbers Without Using a Third Variable
 ``` shell
 echo enter a number
 read a